Aaron3963/CSE_151A_Project/README.md

   - Data cleaning and pre-processing, also helped with graphs and visualizations

 - **Satvik Sriram**:
+  - Analyzed graphs from EDA to give direction in preprocessing
+  - Co-developed custom transformer model
+  - Fine-tuned transformer in terms of extra preprocessing, using stop words
+  - Created conclusions and analysis for milestone 3 and 4

 - **Sunan Xu**:
-  - Analyzed the word distribution and their siginificance in the hdeadlines of news data,
+  - Analyzed the word distribution and their significance in the headlines of news data,
-  - Converted the data to and save them to do the further analysis.
+  - Converted the data to and save them to do further analysis.
   - Helped to built the LSTM model for Model 2, performed hyperparameter tuning, and compared it with the Transformer classifier.
   - Compiled the documentation and drafted the final report.